scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Figure :ref:`delta-perf-queue` shows the amount of time that data for a given time chunk, :math:`n_{ch} = 1...
 N_{ch}`, spends in the queue of the processor.
-All three scenarios show a similar trend - the amount of time a time chunk is spends in the queue increases with the time when it is enqueued.
+All three scenarios show a similar trend - the amount of time a time chunk spends in the queue increases with the time when it is enqueued.
 This suggests that data is streamed faster to the ``processor`` than the MPI ranks perform data analysis.
 This implies that the queue acts as a cache for the incoming time chunk data.
 Running the ``file`` scenario, the processor loads data almost immediatetly after it starts up.
 For the ``2-node`` and ``3-node`` scenarios the start time of the components on their respective machines is not coordinated.
-This causes the first time chunk data to arrive at avarying times for the three scenarios.
+This causes the first time chunk data to arrive at varying times for the three scenarios.

 .. figure:: plots/performance_time_subcon.png
    :scale: 100%